michaelwebb76/nix-home-config/README.md

 # Nix configuration

 This repo houses the [Home Manager](https://github.com/rycee/home-manager) configuration that I use for my macOS laptop.
-Here are some tools that I install and configure this way:

-* Neovim
-* tmux
-* Git
-* zsh and oh my zsh (including aliases and environment variables)
-* curl
-* tree
-* Dhall

-This list will surely grow over time as new packages are installed.

 ## Debts